numisveinsson/SeqSeg/README.md

 ![](seqseg/assets/seqseg_training.png)

 ## Set Up
-Simply install SeqSeg using pip:
+If you are familiar with python, you can simply install SeqSeg using pip:
 ```bash
 pip install seqseg
 ```